 1. Magnetic Fields, Alsisar, Rajasthan (18th - 20th December)

-Three days of music, art and food, this festival takes place in the magnificent Alsisar Mahal, which might just make you feel like you're in a dream.
-There are performances by international and local artists who dominate the underground scene, so be prepared for nights of dancing, singing, chilling and stargazing.
+With three days soaked in music, art , and food, the Magnetic Fields festival, takes place in the magnificent Alsisar Mahal which might just make you feel that you're living your dream.
+Dominating the underground scene, this festival brings together International and local artists who are sure to set your pulse racing under the moonlit sky coupled with lots of dancing, singing, chilling, and stargazing.

 Pic Credit- outlooktraveller